jbwestphal/react-discuss/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Application like Reddit.
-The users can create posts, filter by categories, create comments and rate posts.
+The users can create posts, rate, filter by categories and create comments.

 ## Start Developing